petermercell/NukeCGDenoiser/README.md

 ## Installation

 Simply copy the `Denoiser.so` (Linux) or `Denoiser.dylib` (macOS) to your Nuke plugin path.
 No additional libraries or dependencies are required – everything is statically linked.
+Pre-built binaries you can download on my [Patreon page](https://www.patreon.com/posts/optixdenoiser-146357964).

 ## Usage